Nodar Kumaritashvili: Mourning

 After footage of Kumaritashvili's death was televised, there was shock and mourning in Georgia.
 In response to the accident, the Georgian team announced that it would consider skipping the opening ceremonies or withdrawing from the games entirely, but Nika Rurua, the Georgian minister for sports and culture, later announced the team would stay in Vancouver and "dedicate their efforts to their fallen comrade".
-During the opening ceremony, the seven remaining members of the Georgian Olympic team wore black armbands, bore the Georgian flag with a black ribbon tied to it, and left a space vacant in the procession, as marks of respect.
+At the opening ceremony, only hours after Kumaritashvili was killed, the seven remaining members of the Georgian Olympic team wore black armbands, bore the Georgian flag with a black ribbon tied to it, and left a space vacant in the procession, as marks of respect.
 Upon entering BC Place Stadium, the Georgian team was greeted with a standing ovation from the assembled crowd.
 The team left the stadium immediately after the procession.

 Later, during the opening ceremonies, a moment of silence was held to honour Kumaritashvili's memory, and both the Canadian and Olympic flags were lowered to half-mast.
 Fellow teammate and luger Levan Gureshidze, who was to compete with Kumaritashvili, withdrew after the crash, telling teammates that he "couldn't go on", and went home to attend the funeral.
 The lugers who stayed to compete all wore a black stripe on their helmets in honour of Kumaritashvili.

 Early in the morning of 17 February 2010, Kumaritashvili's body arrived in Tbilisi.
 It reached his hometown of Bakuriani later that day.
 Thousands of Georgians attended a funeral feast for him on 19 February, and he was buried on 20 February at the church he had attended.
 Georgian President Mikheil Saakashvili attended the funeral service dressed in a Georgian Olympic uniform.

 In Bakuriani, the street of Kumaritashvili's childhood home was renamed in his honour.
 Felix Loch of Germany, who won the gold medal in luge at the Vancouver Olympics, had his medal melted down and refashioned into two disks, giving one, etched with an image of Kumaritashvili and the years of his birth and death, to Kumaritashvili's parents.
 In spite of several donations of money to the Kumaritashvili family, the tragedy was hard on them; twice in the years afterwards, Dodo, who continued to fix a meal for Kumaritashvili every day, attempted suicide, while David dealt with severe health problems resulting in multiple hospital stays.